 If a retainer seems loose and does not feel like it is fitting properly, try to wear it if it does not cause you pain and call the office for an appointment.
 Many times the retainer will need to be tightened or adjusted at a routine appointment during regular business hours.

 If your appliance is poking you, place wax on the offending part.
+Dry the area as much as possible with cotton balls or a tissue and place a large ball of the wax over the area.
 If an expander is loose and moving on just one side, do not activate or expand the appliance and place wax on any parts that rub.
 Call the office for an appointment to recement the loose side during regular business hours.
 Eat soft foods as much as possible on the opposite side.
 If an expander is completely loose on both sides, remove it from the mouth by sliding it off of both the back molars and save the appliance so it can be recemented.
 Call the office for an appointment to recement the appliance during regular business hours.

 Loose bracket

 If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
-If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.
+Due to our advanced self-ligating braces, the brace will still be attached to wire.
 Loose brackets are not considered an emergency since the problem can be repaired during regular business hours.

 Loose wire

 Using a pair of tweezers or needle-nosed pliers, try to put your wire back into place.
-It is okay to use a piece of floss to tie the wire into place: tie the floss around the bracket in place of the missing colored o-ring.
 If you cannot put the wire into a comfortable position, and covering the end with wax doesn't help, as a last resort use a small fingernail clipper to clip the wire behind the last tooth to which it is securely fastened.
-If the end of the wire is still sharp place wax on it.
+If the end of the wire is still sharp place a large ball of wax on it.
 Try to ensure the surface is as dry as possible before applying the wax so it will stick.

 Poking wire

 Using a pencil eraser, push the poking wire down or place wax on it so that it is no longer poking.
 Poking wires in the back of the mouth usually mean the wire has shifted over or that space is closing in the front parts of the mouth.
 For a wire that has slid over, try to recenter the wire by using tweezers or needle-nosed pliers to gently slide the wire.
+Most of the wires have a small dimple or small marking at the center of the wire to help guide placement at the center of the arch.
 Poking wires from space closure will require wax to keep any sharp ends covered.
 Try to dry the area as much as possible before applying the wax so it will stick.
 The wire will then need to be trimmed in the office during normal business hours.